Mets continue wild ride with 8-4 win over Brewers in playoff opener

 Milwaukee has lost 10 of its last 11 playoff games, a stretch that began with its Game 7 home defeat against the Los Angeles Dodgers in the 2018 NL Championship Series.

 Jesse Winker and pinch-hitter J.D.
 Martinez each drove in two runs for the Mets.
-Winker, who batted .199 with a .567 OPS for the Brewers last year before bouncing back this season, drew a chorus of boos each time he batted and appeared to exchange words with Milwaukee shortstop Willy Adames after hitting a two-run triple in the second.
+Winker, who batted .199 with a .567 OPS for the Brewers last year before bouncing back this season, drew a chorus of boos each time he came to the plate.
+He also appeared to exchange words with Milwaukee shortstop Willy Adames after hitting a two-run triple in the second.

 Brice Turang went 3 for 4, Jackson Chourio was 2 for 4 and William Contreras had two RBIs for the Brewers.
-According to MLB.com, the 20-year-old Chourio was the youngest player ever to have two hits in his playoff debut.
+According to MLB.com, the 20-year-old Chourio was the youngest player to get two hits in his playoff debut.

+NL Central champion Milwaukee had been 5-0 against the Mets this season before losing 5-0 to them in its regular-season finale Sunday.

-The Mets were playing in Milwaukee just 22 hours after that Monday doubleheader in Atlanta.
-They clinched their spot in the postseason by scoring all their runs in the final two innings of an 8-7 victory over the Braves.
+That sent the Mets to Atlanta needing one win in the doubleheader to reach the postseason, and they clinched a spot by scoring all their runs in the final two innings of an 8-7 victory over the rival Braves.

+New York was back on the field in Milwaukee again just 22 hours after the twin bill — and the Mets showed a similar tenacity Tuesday.

+“It’s hard to be tired when you’re playing playoff baseball,” Vientos said.
+“I had a bunch of energy.
+I know all of us did.
+We were all excited, and we got the job done.”

-After the Brewers took the early lead with two runs in the first inning, Mets answered by scoring three runs in the second.
+After the Brewers took an early lead with two runs in the first inning, the Mets answered by scoring three times in the second.
 Once the Brewers pulled back ahead with two runs in the fourth, the Mets quickly responded again, this time with five runs in the fifth.

-The Brewers had just taken a 4-3 lead heading into the fifth inning when manager Pat Murphy removed Freddy Peralta, who had overcome a shaky start to retire the last nine batters he faced, and turned to a relief corps that ranked second in the majors in bullpen ERA this season.
+Milwaukee had just taken a 4-3 lead heading into the fifth when manager Pat Murphy removed Freddy Peralta, who had thrown 68 pitches and retired the last nine batters he faced, and turned to a relief corps that ranked second in the majors in bullpen ERA this season.

+“It had been an emotional (68) pitches,” Murphy said.
+“What’s he got, 20 left?
+He’s usually between 83 and 90, is when he kind of loses a little bit on his fastball.
+I didn’t want (him) to face those guys three times around.”

-Starling Marte greeted Joel Payamps by hitting a drive that a leaping Chourio caught at the left-field wall, preventing at least an extra-base hit.
+Starling Marte greeted Joel Payamps by hitting a drive that a leaping Chourio caught at the left-field wall.
 Tyrone Taylor then doubled to left on a flyball Chourio misjudged, allowing it to go off his glove.

 With two on and two outs, Jose Iglesias hit a hard grounder that first baseman Rhys Hoskins snared.
 But Iglesias dove headfirst and beat Payamps to the bag for an infield single, with Taylor racing all the way home from second to tie the game.

+Payamps blamed himself afterward for believing the ball was hit closer to first base than it actually was, and then reacting too late.

+“That’s a routine play that I failed to execute,” Paympas said through a translator.
+“Things kind of spiraled from there.”

-Aaron Ashby then took over for Payamps.
-He didn’t retire any of the five batters he faced.
+Aaron Ashby took over for Payamps, but didn’t retire any of the five batters he faced.

 After Brandon Nimmo reached on an infield single, Vientos hit a two-run single to right.
 Ashby threw a wild pitch and intentionally walked Pete Alonso to load the bases before Martinez, batting for Winker, delivered a two-run single to right.